robbell/hi/README.md

-# hi
+# Hi

-Hi - a developer-friendly personal site, combining posts from Medium and projects from GitHub
+A developer-friendly personal site, combining posts from Medium and projects from GitHub.